 - After 8 mins add the sun-dried tomato and mix for another 30 sec.

 - Lightly oil the bowl and transfer the dough into it and allow it to proof for 40 mins.
+Alternatively you can proof in the instant pot for 20 mins.

 - After 40 mins, scale and round the dough to 100 gms each and allow an intermediate proofing of 10 mins.